-One step further in terms of the system complexity is taken as the MEPS forcing is introduced.
+- 490 One step further in terms of system complexity is taken as the MEPS forcing is introduced.
 In this study, meteorological forcing was not processed as the investigation of such technique was deemed out of scope.
-It is expected that a successful pre-processing would enhance the MEPS forecast and that these improvements could be possibly be cascaded through the hydrological components to
+It is expected that a successful pre-processing would enhance the MEPS forecast and that these improvements could possibly be cascaded through the hydrological components to the final hydrological forecast.
+Counter-intuitively, recent attempts demonstrated that no or minor im-495 provements were obtained in the hydrological forecast (Kang et al., 2010; Verkade et al., 2013; - Zalachori et al., 2012; Roulin and Vannitsem, 2015).

-- 495 that these improvements could be possibly be cascaded through the hydrological components to the final hydrological forecast.
-Counter-intuitively, recent attempts demonstrated that no or minor improvements were obtained in the hydrological forecast (Kang et al., 2010; Verkade et al., 2013; Zalachori et al., 2012; Roulin and Vannitsem, 2015). - Figure 8 compares the MCRPS of systems G and H. They differ only in their meteorological forcing as the latter uses the 50-member probabilistic forecast.
-DThe difference between them is negligible until the 7th or 8th day where an improvement in performance can be noticed on some catchments.
+Figure 8 compares the MCRPS of systems G and H. They differ only in their meteorological forcing as the latter uses the 50-member probabilistic forecast.
+The difference between them is negligible until the 7th or 8th day where an improvement in performance can be noticed on some catchments.
 For these longer lead times, the probabilistic forcing is slightly more efficient for the MCRPS but the main difference lies in the reliability (Figure 9).
-In fact, the reliability is substan-

-- 505 tially improved for the longest lead times when the meteorological uncertainty is provided to the system.
-A comparison of these systems with respect to the seasonality is provided in the supplementary material.
-The influence of the season is rather weak since the comparison of these systems with respect to seasonality leads to the same conclusions (see supplementary material). - 510 The ECMWF MEPS dispersion grows with lead time and logically contributes to the HEPS spread accordingly.
+In fact, the reliability is substantially improved for the longest lead times when the meteorological uncertainty is provided to the system.
+The influence of the season is rather weak since the comparison of these systems with respect to seasonality leads to the same conclusions (see supplementary materials).

+The ECMWF MEPS dispersion grows with lead time and logically contributes to the HEPS spread accordingly.
 This is confirmed by comparing the spread of the G and H systems as they decrease at a different pace.
-While they are almost identical with a value of 0.58 mm day-1 and 0.59 mm day-1 respectively for the day 3, G spread drops to 0.45 mm day-1 for day 9 while the use of the MEPS maintains the spread to 0.59 mm day-1.
-This also indicates that the tool that contributes the most to the HEPS dispersion is the EnKF since the raw MEPS forcing is not able to fully balance the decrease of the spread induced by the EnKF.
-Further improvement in the reliability could perhaps be achieved through bias removal and suitable pre-processing technique.
+While they are almost identical with a value of 0.58 mm day-1 and 0.59 mm day-1 respectively for day 3, G spread drops to 0.45 mm day-1 for day 9 while the use of the MEPS maintains the spread to 0.59 mm day-1.
+This also indicates that the tool that contributes the most to the

+- HEPS dispersion is the EnKF since the raw MEPS forcing is not able to fully balance the decrease of the spread induced by the EnKF.
+Further improvement in the reliability could perhaps be achieved through bias removal and suitable pre-processing technique. - 515

 The main sources of uncertainty - hydrological model structure, initial conditions, and meteorological forcing - are cascaded through the different components of the forecasting system to provide better forecast than any of the systems previously described.
 Yet the system reliability is not perfect as the forecast for day 1 and day 9 are respectively slightly overdispersive and underdispersive in addition to present sensitivity to the catchments.
 To realistically represent the uncertainty of the system, the spread should grow with lead time as the future is more uncertain.
-This suggests that further improvement of this setup and particular application could be obtained with a more dispersed meteare betteroutperform than the multimodel for each lead time.
+This suggests that further improvement of this setup and particular application could be obtained with a more dispersed meteorological forcing.